RefresherTowel/docs/catalyst/advanced.md

 If you pass a context into `GetValue(ctx)`, the same context is passed into `base_func(stat, ctx)`.
 This makes it possible to do things like:

-- "Max HP scales differently inside certain zones."
+- “Max HP scales differently inside certain zones.”
-- "Base damage uses a different formula when a special mode is active."
+- “Base damage uses a different formula when a special mode is active.”

 If you clear the base function (via `SetBaseFunc(noone)` or a dedicated clear helper if you add one), the stat falls back to the stored